gpellicciotta/hinolugi-todo/todo-list/README.md

 Simple todo-list for adding, marking as done and deleting todo list items.

 ### 2.0.0
+- Allow multiple named lists
-- Allow multiple named lists, re-ordering of todo items and triggering
+- Allow re-ordering of todo items
 - Allow triggering an event when an item gets checked
 - Also still ensure datetime tags are shorter + synchronize every ... minute/hour ?

 ## See also